joeax/svidget/README.md

 <small>\* Just kidding</small>

 > Svidget is currently in beta.
-It is functionally complete and stable.
-I am currently working on some complex demos, finalizing the unit tests, and getting all documentation ready.
-For more information visit the [Svidget.js Website](http://www.svidget.com).
+It is functionally complete and stable. **Visit the [Svidget.js Website](http://www.svidget.com)** for some really cool demos, the developer guide, and the API documentation.

 ###Download
 Download the latest stable builds from the `dist` folder.
 The current version is **0.2.3**.